One Week Advanced Training Program on POLLUTION MONITORING TECHNIQUES AND INSTRUMENTATION

 Sample collection, storage and preservation techniques

-Laboratory experiments on determination of pesticides in water, determination of heavy metals in soil, microbiological analysis of water, measurement of EMF radiations from cell phone towers
+Laboratory experiments on determination of pesticides, determination of heavy metals, microbiological analysis of water, field monitoring for PM2.5, Ozone and Noise pollution, field monitoring of EMF radiation pollution from cell phone towers

 Nominations are invited from Scientists/analysts working in government organisations, academic institutions, CPCB laboratories, SPCB laboratories, private sector analytical labs, EIA consultants, and students